Stadium Loftus Road

 QPR have dipped in and out of the Premier League, winning promotion on two occasions, suffering relegation after two seasons in 2013, only to then bounce back instantly, but then drop down once more.
 Under Hasslbaink the R's will now be looking to carve out promotion for the third time since 2011.

-Queens Park Rangers have reaped 5 wins in the last 10 games, beating Wigan Athletic, Birmingham City, Reading, Ipswich Town and Wolverhampton Wanderers.
-2 draws against Newcastle United and Fulham and defeats to Huddersfield Town, Burton Albion and Blackburn Rovers has seen them score 17 at an average of 1.7 goals per game while shipping 13.
+Queens Park Rangers have reaped 5 wins in the last 10 games, beating Rotherham United, Barnsley, Cardiff City, Wigan Athletic and Birmingham City.
+2 draws against Leeds United and Newcastle United and defeats to Preston North End, Huddersfield Town and Burton Albion has seen them score 20 at an average of 2 goals per game while shipping 13.

 |01 Apr||Derby County||14:00||Queens Park Rangers|

 |08 Apr||Queens Park Rangers||14:00||Brighton and Hove Albion|

 |22 Apr||Brentford||14:00||Queens Park Rangers|

 |04 Apr||@ Aston Villa||18:45|

 |17 Apr||vs Sheffield Wednesday||14:00|